DhavalPatodiya/DhavalPatodiya/README.md

 <h2> Hey there 👋, I'm Dhaval Patodiya.</h2>

-<h3> I am actively looking for full time opportunities in Software Engineer/Full-Stack/Back-end/Front-end/DevOps/Data roles starting May 2023. </h3>
+<h3> I am actively looking for full-time opportunities in Software Engineer/Full-Stack/Back-end/Front-end/DevOps/Data roles starting May 2023. </h3>

 My areas of interest are Software Development, Data Scientist, and DevOps.
 I am always eager to hone my skills by learning new things.
 <h3> 👨🏻‍💻 &nbsp;About Me </h3>